Cookie Consent by Free Privacy Policy Generator website

 We process the special category data about our employees that is necessary to fulfil our obligations as an employer.
 This includes information about their health and wellbeing, ethnicity, photographs, and their membership of any trade union.

-Our processing for reasons of substantial public interest relates to the data we receive or obtain to fulfil our statutory function as a local authority.
+Our processing for reasons of substantial public interest relates to the data we receive or obtain to fulfil our statutory functions as a local authority.
 This may be evidence provided to us as part of a complaint or intelligence information we gather for our investigations.

 Further information about this processing can be found in our published privacy notices.